rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 Directions
 ----------

 #.
-Preheat oven to 475’ f, and on broiler setting
+Preheat oven to 475' f, and on broiler setting
 #.
 Put peppers onto a baking sheet and place in oven.
 #.
 Turn once the peppers start to blister and become black.
 #.
 Make sure the peppers all black.
 #.
 Place peppers in a paper back to steam for 3 minutes.
 #.
 Remove the black outer skin .
 Remove the seeds and core.
 #.
 Meanwhile in a skillet, heat olive oil, season both sides of the lamb loin, and sear each side for 2 minutes.
 Put aside
 #.
-Change the setting of the oven to 375°F (top and bottom heat)
+Change the setting of the oven to 375F (top and bottom heat)
 #.
 Using a pairing knife, trim both ends of the potatoes, place your fingers on each trimmed end.
 #.
 Make individual slices from one end to the other, so to create a barrel shaped potato
 #.
 Heat a small skillet, add olive oil, heat and add potatoes, season, and saute until golden brown all over.
 #.
 Finish potatoes in the oven; place in oven for approx. 30 minutes, or until fork tender.
 A couple of minutes before the potatoes are done add rosemary.
 #.
 Once your potatoes have been in the oven for about 15 minutes, add the lamb.
-The lamb will take approx. 15- 20 minutes , depending on the size (the lamb should be rose’ ).
+The lamb will take approx. 15- 20 minutes , depending on the size (the lamb should be rose' ).
 #.
 Meanwhile prepare the coulis; in a sauce pan add olive oil, heat, add shallots , garlic and seasoning, saute for 2 minutes.
 Add white wine and reduce for 3 minutes.
 Add cream and reduce for an additional 5 minutes on med.
 Heat.
 #.
 Place peppers in a food processor or blender; pulse on and off, slowly add the cream mixture and blend, add chives.
 Remove the lamb and let rest for 3 minutes.
 Slice on the bias and drizzle sauce around.
 Serve with turned potatoes and seasonal veggies.